rdk/p2rank/src/main/groovy/cz/siret/prank/fforest/README.txt

 Do not forget to append a comma and a backslash to the previous line.

-5. The “FastRandomForest” class is in the "hr.irb.fastRandomForest" package in the "Classify" tab.
+5. The ï¿½FastRandomForestï¿½ class is in the "hr.irb.fastRandomForest" package
+in the "Classify" tab.
 Enjoy.